3-How to determine y bar for a right angle-case-1?

 Check the validity of the line equation for the first point.

-For the second point which is point B, x=b, based on the line equation, the corresponding y value=0.
+For the second point, point B, we have x=b, based on the line equation, the corresponding y value is zero.

 Check the validity of the line equation for the second point.